 I look for interesting topics that are overwhelming.

-I'm asked why I publish online guides instead of books.
+I'm asked why I publish online handbooks instead of books.

 Surprisingly, books are a worse medium for education and discussion: